Why Stillness Feels Hard

-Your body is doing what it learned to do to keep you safe.
+Your body is doing what it learned to do - it’s keeping you safe!

-Each of us has a unique “autonomic story” — a map shaped by our experiences, relationships, and environments.
-If stillness was associated with danger, unpredictability, criticism, or loneliness, your body may stay on alert to protect you.
+Each of us has a unique “autonomic story”- a map shaped by our experiences, relationships, and environments.

 This isn’t a flaw.
-It’s wisdom — your body’s attempt to keep you safe based on what it has known.
+It’s your body’s wisdom based on what it knows.

 In moments of stillness, the nervous system scans for cues: